-At the same time that Murchie relies on the citizen scientists, the volunteers thank her for giving them an opportunity to connect with the nature in their own back yards.
+At the same time that Murchie relies on the community scientists, the volunteers thank her for giving them an opportunity to connect with the nature in their own back yards.

 “I think people are hungry for opportunities to be engaged and play a role in conservation,” Murchie says.
 “And that’s pretty awesome.”